mozilla-iam/mozilla-iam/README.md

 # Diagrams

+- [Technical Diagram of Mozilla IAM](imgs/technical_architecture_diagram.svg?raw=true) High-level technical diagram of the different Mozilla IAM components and their interactions.
+It has more technical details.
-- [Login flows](imgs/login_flows.png) shows how login and account verification work from a visual, high level point of view.
+- [Login flows](imgs/login_flows.png?raw=true) shows how login and account verification work from a visual, high level point of view.